PolVilniusTech/public.incident.reporting.timeline.md/timeline/E.U.md

 ```
 ##### I ncident

 According the Article of [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/2101407/izraelis-ir-hamas-kariauja-ne-tik-fiziskai-karo-lauke-atvertas-ir-kibernetiniu-ataku-frontas) there are increasing a Number of Cyber Attacks in the outside Circle of the NATO.
-IT Infrastruckture like Government, News or even for Common Public Sites are under Magnificient Glass.
+IT Infrastructure like for Government, News or even for Common Public Sites are under Magnificient Glass.
 ```

 ```